-- 1. Parents/guardians complete an Online Inquiry form found on our Website. - 2.
-After the Online Inquiry form has been completed an official tour will be scheduled. - a.
-The front office will call the parent to schedule the tour or the parent can expedite the procedure by calling the front office to ask for a scheduled tour. - b.
-Student(s) may accompany the tour. - c.
-Parents will be given a folder with important information (tuition, uniform, available scholarships, etc.) - d.
-Prospective parents/guardians may schedule classroom observations. - 3.
-After the tour, the front office will schedule an interview with the teacher(s) of the appropriate grade level.
-It is important to bring the following documents to the interview: - a.
-Most recent report card (eligibility determination can not be met without a current report card) - b.
-Most recent standardized test scores (eligibility determination can not be met without current test scores) - c.
-If you do not have the above items, submit the Records Release Form in order for Charlotte Preparatory School to request those records - d.
-Current teacher recommendation - e.
-If a student who is seeking to enroll in school has an Individual Education Plan (IEP) or 504 plan, a copy of the plan and other supporting documentation (doctor's notes, official diagnosis, etc.) is required for review. (eligibility determination can not be met without current paperwork) - 4.
+- 1. Parents/guardians complete an Online Inquiry form found on our website. - 2.
+After the Online Inquiry form has been completed a student-teacher interview will be scheduled as soon as the necessary documentation has been received from the school.
+The lack of required documentation will delay the interview process. - a.
+Documentation - -Most recent report card (eligibility determination can not be met without a current report card) - -Most recent standardized test scores (eligibility determination can not be met without current test scores) - -If you do not have the above items, submit the Records Release Form in order for Charlotte Preparatory School to request those records - -Current teacher recommendation - -If a student who is seeking to enroll in school has an Individual Education Plan (IEP) or 504 plan, a copy of the plan and other supporting documentation (doctor's notes, official diagnosis, etc.) is required for review. (eligibility determination can not be met without current paperwork) - b.
+Once documentation is received the front office will call the parent to schedule the interview. - 3.
 After the interview, the interviewing teacher(s) and Head of School will determine if the applicant and family are mission-appropriate for Charlotte Prep.
 One of three actions is taken: - a.
 The child is admitted; - b.
-The child is accepted but put on our waiting list, or - c.
+The child is accepted but put in our waiting pool, or - c.
 The child is denied admission.

-Once the determination is complete, the Head of School will notify the parent/guardian of the admission decision.
+Once the determination is complete, the Head of School will notify the parent/guardian of the admission decision via email or phone call.

-- 5. Parent/Guardian will then receive an email welcoming the child and detailing the application and online enrollment procedures. - 6.
+- 4. Once an enrollment opening becomes available the Parent/Guardian will then receive an email or phone call welcoming the child, detailing the application and online enrollment procedures and offering a tour. - 5.
 At this time, parents can request a meeting with the business manager.
-At this meeting the parent will receive a financial statement of tuition cost. - 7.
+At this meeting, the parent will receive a financial statement of tuition cost. - 6.
 Upon acceptance and before the first school day these items must be complete - a.
-A completed school admission packet - b.
+A completed school admission & enrollment packet- Must be done within 7 days of notification of an enrollment opening - b.
 Prior school records - c.
 A copy of the child's birth certificate - d.
 School Entry Health Exam (Form 3040) - e.
 Florida Certificate of Immunization (Form 680)